jeffisfast/TSCU-Wx-Rpi-node/README.md

 Basic setup information:

-1. Raspberry PI with 2302 temperature & humidity sensor, Ultimate GPS chip, and BMP pressure sensor.
+1. Raspberry PI with 2302 temperature & humidity sensor, C28 series waterproof temp sensor, and BMP pressure sensor.
 2. Install the Adafruit Raspberry PI python demo code and follow their instructions for building the C libraries for faster processing times.
 3. Install the I2C stuff from Adafruit too.
 4. Install this git tree.